Omnipresent/SCJP/generics/notes.markdown

 ### Converting Arrays to Lists to Arrays
 * couple methods that allow converting arrays to Lists, and Lists to arrays.
 * List and Set classes have toArray() and Arrays class has asList()
 * Arrays.asList() = copies array into a list.
-When you update one of them, the other gets updated automatically
+When you update one of them, the other gets updated automatically.
+Look at MapTest.java

 ### Using Maps
 * Remember that anything put as a key needs to have equals method overridden.
 Enums override equals() and hashCode()
+* Remember that once instance of a class has been made a key, next time it uses that referece. doesn't matter what you pass in as a consutrctor param.
+Look at MapTest.java

+### Navigation TreeSets and TreeMaps
+* In java5 you had to use headSet() and tailSet(), but in java6 you can use lower and higher.